novotnyllc/MSBuildSdkExtras/README.md

  For legacy PCL profiles, the order of the TFM's in the list does not matter but the profile must be an exact match to one of the known profiles.
 If it's not, you'll get a compile error saying it's unknown.
 You can see the full list of known profiles here: [Portable Library Profiles by Stephen Cleary](https://portablelibraryprofiles.stephencleary.com/).

  If you try to use a framework that you don't have tools installed for, you'll get an error as well saying to check the tools.
 In some cases this might mean installing an older version of Visual Studio IDE (_like 2015_) to ensure that the necessary targets are installed on the machine.

+### <a id="rids"></a>Creating Per-RuntimeIdentifier packages

+You'll need a few things

+1. Make sure to use `TargetFrameworks` instead of `TargetFramework`, even if you're only building a single target framework.
+We are piggy-backing off of it's looping capabilities.
+2. Set the `RuntimeIdentifiers` property to [valid RID's](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) ([full list](https://github.com/dotnet/corefx/blob/master/pkg/Microsoft.NETCore.Platforms/runtime.json)), separated by a semi-colon. (`<RuntimeIdentifiers>win;unix</RuntimeIdentifiers>`).
+These can be set per TFM using a condition on the property.
+This lets you have multiple TFM's, but only some of which have RID's.
+3. For the TFM's that you want want to build separately, set the  property `ExtrasBuildEachRuntimeIdentifier` to `true`.

+While the Visual Studio context won't show each RID, it'll build for each.
+The Extras defines a symbol for each RID for use (`win-x86` would be `WIN_X86` and `centos.7-x64` would be `CENTOS_7_X64`).
+Dots and dashes become underbars.

+You will also need a Reference Assembly for the `ref` folder.
+Please see my [two](https://oren.codes/2018/07/09/create-and-pack-reference-assemblies-made-easy/) [blogs](https://oren.codes/2018/07/03/create-and-pack-reference-assemblies/) articles for details.

+When you're done, you should be able to build/pack these and it'll create a NuGet package.
+Your per-RID targets will be in `runtimes/<rid>/lib/<tfm>` and the Reference Assembly will be in `ref/<tfm>`.

+If you need to add native assets into runtimes, the easiest way is to use:

+`<None Include="path/to/native.dll" PackagePath="runtimes/<rid>/native" Pack="true" />`